 And speaking of layering, be warned, the Gore R7 Shake Dry has an extremely snug fit.
 This helps reduce any billowing and minimizes rustling (it’s good, but not as impressive as the North Face Futurelight).
 The hood is also snug and neatly elasticated and irritates significantly less than most available; plus, there are plenty of reflective strips for night running, and the cuffs are deliberately tight to keep long sleeve layers in position.

 It’s an investment piece for serious runners who demand the lightest possible kit.
 If this is you, you’ll love how it performs in the wet and wind, but a word of caution, by removing the fabric top layer and exposing the waterproof membrane, it’s not robust enough to wear with a backpack as the straps will ruin the performance.

 How to choose the best running jacket

 Not all running jackets were created equal.
-Some protects wearers from the wind but aren't waterproof while others might be waterproof but not insulated.
+Some protect wearers from the wind but aren't waterproof, while others might be waterproof but not insulated.
 They may or may not also feature additional details such as hoods, zipped pockets, cable holes, integrated gloves and so on.

-It is worth keeping in mind what you need the jacket for and find a jacket that best fit that need.
-You shouldn't choose a slightly more expensive jacket that has another three features than the one you were eyeballing before as those additional features might actually make your running experience worse.
-For example, insulation might come in handy in real cold weather conditions but if you run in mild weather, an insulated running jacket can make you too warm too soon.
+It is worth keeping in mind what you need the jacket for and finding a jacket that best fits that need.
+You shouldn't choose a slightly more expensive jacket that has another three features than the one you were eyeballing before, as those additional features might actually make your running experience worse.
+For example, insulation might come in handy in real cold weather conditions, but if you run in mild weather, an insulated running jacket can make you too warm too soon.